FenixEdu/fenixedu.github.io/index.md

 ### Create Your Own Application

-You can start by developing your own application by using [this tutorial][Create your own application].
+If you wish to develop your own application under our software ecosystem, you can follow [this tutorial][Create your own application].

 ### Explore the Sub-Projects

-Feel free to browse some of our sub-projects and their respective documentation in the list on the right side of this page.
+Our software ecosystem is composed by several sub-projects that can be deployed within the same instalation.
+If you want to know more about these sub-projects, feel free to browse their respective documentation in the list on the right side of this page.

 ### Getting Involved

 There are many ways to get involved in Project FénixEdu.
 This section describes how to collaborate on this project.

 #### Road-map Discussion

-The projects core development team has a meeting to discuss the progress of work currently under way and to update milestone predictions.
-Serious bugs and urgent unpredicted features are put forward during these meetings.
+Normally, we have weekly meetings where we discuss the progress of current work and update milestone predictions.
+We also use these meetings to discuss serious bugs and urgent unpredicted features.

 About every six months the core development team will get together to discuss major features and rewrites.
 It is during these discussions that new features should be proposed.
 We usually don't publicise these meetings, however if you wish to participate in these discussions either regarding the whole project or a specific sub-project, let us know.

 Each sub-project has it's own road-map that is posted on the sub-projects' web-site.

 #### Contributing

-Contributing can be as easy as submitting a bug report or creating an issue.
-If you want to contribute code, simply fork a repository and submit a pull.
-Check the projects [methodology][methodology] for details on how to proceed.
+Contributing can be as easy as submitting a bug report or creating a new issue.
+If you want to contribute code, simply fork a repository and submit a pull-request.
+Make sure to check the projects [methodology][methodology] for details on how to proceed.

 #### Joining The Team

-If you wish to participate further in the project, drop us an email with your CV at: [dsi@ist.utl.pt][dsi@ist.utl.pt].
+If you wish to participate further in the project, drop us an email with your CV at [dsi@ist.utl.pt][dsi@ist.utl.pt].
 We're always looking to expand our community.

 [Técnico Lisboa]: http://www.ist.utl.pt/
 [DSI]: http://dsi.ist.utl.pt/